Evanlab02/Lyzer/Docs/docs/proposals/ideas/ETL.md

 **What does it solve:**

-- Removes the reliance on only a cache for F1 data and instead store it in a more durable and scalable way.
+- Removes the reliance on only a cache for F1 data and instead store it in a more durable and scalable way using a database.
 - Allows us to compute metrics and store the calculations for use later on, reducing overhead on the API,
 - Also allowing us to use a more durable store for data from previous seasons like driver standings, results etc. Things that will not change.
 Significantly reducing the amount of load we create for Jolpica.
 - Provides a historical data store for analytics.